tweag/jupyenv/template/README.md

 ### Extending Kernels

-All the kernels are in the `kernels` directory.
+By extending a kernel, we mean modifying the arguments given to the kernel factory and/or kernel instance.
 Open up the `kernels/python.nix` kernel and you should see something like the following:

 ```nix
 {